matti100/Drone/README.md

 - arduino_scripts: contains the main script and functions, other than usefull libraries and modules;
 - matlab_scripts: contains Matlab and Simulink simulation codes.
 ## Aim of the project
-The aim of the project is to apply engineering knowledge acquired in any bachelor degrees to real-life problems, but foremost develop "on-the-field" skills related to electronics, sensor fusion, control-systems and propulsion.
+The goal of this project is to apply the engineering knowledge acquired during a bachelor’s degree to real-world problems, while also developing practical skills in electronics, sensor fusion, control theory, and flight mechanics.

-As of today, May 2024, the project is carried by a second-year Aerospace Engineering student and the documentation is meant to be simple and understandable to everyone, even to those who don't have a STEM background, with plenty of explanations and insights to the topics.
-In this way, me personally has the opportunity to develop a critic approach to the problem, other than leaving a clear documentation for those who are looking for a well-explained, simple (but not incorrect) "manual".
+As of May 2024, the project is being carried out by a second-year Aerospace Engineering student.
+The documentation is intentionally written to be accessible and easy to understand—even for readers without a STEM background—by including detailed explanations and insights into the various topics.

+This approach not only helps me develop a critical mindset toward problem-solving, but also provides a clear and well-structured resource for anyone looking for a simple (yet technically accurate) guide.